Correlated metals and unconventional superconductivity in rhombohedral trilayer graphene: A renormalization group analysis: Details of the Renormalization Group Approach

 \subsection{Example of generating the RG equations}

-We demonstrate the way to generate the RG equations for the model with 3 vHSs in each valley, this model is relevant to the twisted bilayer graphene \cite{isobe2018unconventional}.
+We demonstrate the way to generate the RG equations for the model with 3 VHSs in each valley, this model is relevant to the twisted bilayer graphene \cite{isobe2018unconventional}.
 There are 6 hot-spots in the first BZ, we label them as in \figref{fig:vhs6diag}.
 We first generate the tuples corresponding to the momentum conserved four fermion interaction vertices,

-The vHSs are related to each other via the group actions.
-If we denote the vHSs in the $K$ valley by $\alpha$ and those in the $K'$ valley by $\alpha+3$, the generators of the group actions can be represented as cycles,
+The VHSs are related to each other via group actions.
+If we denote the VHSs in the $K$ valley by $\alpha$ and those in the $K'$ valley by $\alpha+3$, the generators of the group actions can be represented as cycles,

-These generators generate the permutation group with 12 elements, the elements in $\mathsf{IntAll}$ should related to each other under these group actions.
+These generators generate the permutation group with 12 elements, the elements in $\mathsf{IntAll}$ should relate to each other under these group actions.
 If two elements in $\mathsf{IntAll}$ are related to each other by,

 then they fall in the same equivalence class, the set $\mathsf{IntAll}$ then splits into several equivalence classes and we label the equivalence classes by their representatives $(\taua{1},\taua{2},\taua{3},\taua{4})^i$, where $i$ is the index for the equivalence class.
 On the contrary, all the interaction vertices can be organized as,